-Minimum levels of car parking for disabled people as set out in national guidance(10) will be required.
+Minimum levels of car parking for disabled people as set out in national guidance(11) will be required.

-A proposal that includes residential development will be expected to provide at least one clearly identified secure cycle space per bedroom for all dwellings (C3 Use Class), unless it can be demonstrated that site-specific factors make this unachievable.
+A proposal that includes residential development will be expected to provide at least one clearly identified secure cycle space per bedroom for all dwellings (C3 Use Class), unless it can be demonstrated that this is unachievable.

-A proposal that includes new main town centre uses of over 600m2 net internal floorspace will be expected to provide and identify the location of at least one cycle space for every 25m2 of net internal floorspace or part thereof, or else demonstrate why a different level of provision is appropriate.
+A proposal that includes new main town centre uses of 600m2 or more net internal floorspace will be expected to provide and identify the location of at least one cycle space for every 25m2 of net internal floorspace or part thereof, or otherwise demonstrate why a different level of provision is appropriate.